biandratti/huginn-net/huginn-net-tcp/README.md

         if let Some(client_uptime) = result.client_uptime { println!("{client_uptime}"); }
         if let Some(server_uptime) = result.server_uptime { println!("{server_uptime}"); }
     }

+    Ok(())
 }
 ```

-For a complete working example with signal handling and error management, see [`examples/capture-tcp.rs`](../examples/capture-tcp.rs).
+For a complete working example with signal handling, error management, and CLI options, see [`examples/capture-tcp.rs`](../examples/capture-tcp.rs).

+### Filtering

+The library supports packet filtering to reduce processing overhead and focus on specific traffic.
+Filters can be combined using AND logic (all conditions must match):

+**Filter Types:**
+- **Port Filter**: Filter by TCP source/destination ports (supports single ports, lists, and ranges)
+- **IP Filter**: Filter by specific IPv4/IPv6 addresses (supports source-only, destination-only, or both)
+- **Subnet Filter**: Filter by CIDR subnets (supports IPv4 and IPv6)

+All filters support both Allow (allowlist) and Deny (denylist) modes.
+See the [filter documentation](https://docs.rs/huginn-net-tcp/latest/huginn_net_tcp/filter/index.html) for complete details.

 ### Example Output